Lives in Raleigh USA, United States

 Moved from that to a 135 format rangefinder around 1976.
 Well, that gave me multiple apertures and shutter speeds.
 Quite an upgrade, actually.
 Useful with normal (50mm) and wide angle (35mm) lenses via the range finding viewfinder.
 Not too hot with telephoto lenses, though.

 Finally got an SLR in 1979, a Nikon FE with one lens: an AI 50mm f1.8 which came with the FE.
 Slowly added a few more AI lenses to go with the FE.
 Then, in 1981 picked up an old F2 which came with some Non-AI lenses.
-All those I still have, and I changed their aperture rings for AI ones.
+Many of those I still have, and I changed their aperture rings for AI ones.

 After that, I picked up a new FA, which was quite the day for me.
 My first brand-new camera!
 This was the first to use AI-S lenses.
 There were a couple holes in my lens kit which wound up being filled with AI-S lenses.